raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step04.md

 **Infrared Sensors**

-One method of detecting objects around a robot is through the use of an infrared sensor.
 Infrared sensors detect changes in the levels of infrared radiation captured by the device, these changes are caused when an object (often a living thing) hotter than the background passes through its field of view.

 **Ultrasonic Distance Sensors**

 A better sensor for robots that have to navigate around inanimate objects is the UDS (ultrasonic distance sensor).
 These sensors emit high frequency noises, which rebound off of objects in the surrounding area and return to the robot.
-The gap between the emission and the return of the sound can be used to calculate the distance between the robot and the object.
 This is how bats sense the world when flying at night.

-I am going to show you how to use a UDS in your buggy, and in the next step you will see how they work in greater detail.
+You are going to use a UDS in your buggy, and in the next step you will see how they work in greater detail.

 ### Sense your way.